Skip to main content

 Step 2: Install Node.js

 OpenClaw requires Node.js 18 or later.
-The version that comes with Ubuntu by default is usually too old, so you need to install it manually:
+The default Ubuntu version is usually too old:

 curl -fsSL https://deb.nodesource.com/setup_20.x | sudo -E bash -